Income Tax Notice

 - •Review the summons carefully: It will specify what documents to bring and (sometimes) the specific issues to be examined.
 Prepare these thoroughly.

 - •Know what you are going to say: Discuss with your CA what answers are appropriate for the likely questions.
-Do not speculate or guess - if you do not know the answer to a question, say so.
+If you do not know the answer to a question, say so.

 - •Be truthful: You are being examined on oath.
 False statements constitute perjury, which is a criminal offence under Section 193 of the Indian Penal Code.